Follow-up Appointment

 What to expect from therapy

-Our Student Wellness Coordinator or your Accessibility Counsellor may have referred you to one of our Mental Health Counsellors for one-on-one therapy.
+One of our Mental Health and Wellness Facilitators may have referred you to one of our Mental Health Counsellors for one-on-one therapy.
 Here is what you can expect during a therapy session.
-You can also view our counselling FAQ page for more details.

 What to expect from follow-up appointments:

-- Your SMHS counsellor will connect with you at the time of your appointment using the modality that you have requested.
+- Your counsellor will connect with you at the time of your appointment using the modality that you have requested.
 If you requested a Google Meet appointment, your counsellor will send you the link ahead of time.

 - During your session, your counsellor will provide a safe, non-judgmental space for you to work through the challenges you are facing.